DoubleBrackets/PuppitFight/README.md

 ### Puppit Fight
 Puppit Fight is a simple real-time action game demo utilizing the Puppitor system for character expression.
 Made with Unity 2022.3.21f

-Playable builds at: https://datame.itch.io/puppit-fight
+Character Affect Rules are in the Assets/StreamingAssets folder Playable builds at: https://datame.itch.io/puppit-fight

 ### References